API Documentation

 Factor Endpoints

-GET /api/factor-returns
+GET /api/factor-returns/intraday

 GET /api/factor-history/:factorId